UAAP Season 88 basketball tournaments: Semifinals

 The top two seeds have the twice-to-beat advantage where they have to win just once, while their opponents twice, to progress.

+(1) NU vs. (4) La Salle

 The NU Bulldogs become the first team to clinch a semifinals berth after their victory against Adamson.
 They then clinched the twice-to-beat advantage with their win against UE.
+UP's loss to La Salle gave the #1 seed to NU.
+La Salle's elimination round finale win against Ateneo gave them the #4 seed.

+(2) UP vs. (3) UST

 The UP Fighting Maroons clinched the semifinal berth after winning against Adamson.
+With UP's loss to La Salle, they settled for the #2 seed.
+The UST Growling Tigers clinched a Final Four berth after winning against top-seeded NU.
+UST clinched the #3 seed after La Salle's defeat of Ateneo in the elimination round finale.

 Finals

 The finals is a best-of-three playoff.

+The UP Fighting Maroons clinched their fifth consecutive Finals berth after winning against UST.
+Meanwhile, the De La Salle Green Archers clinched their third consecutive Finals berth.
+This is the third consecutive time La Salle and UP met in the finals.